datenstrom/yellow/README.md

 ## How to get extensions

-The available extensions make your website more useful.
+Extensions make your website more useful.
 Here you can find additional features, languages and themes.
-There are practical examples to show you how the additional features can be used.
-Have a look at extensions and install some on your website.
+There is an extension for a contact page, search feature and much more.
+Have a look at the available extensions and install some on your website.
 [Get extensions for your website](https://datenstrom.se/yellow/extensions/).

 ## How to get help and support